zzylos/notion-project/README.md

 ```

 ### Quick Setup with Environment Variables
+### note to self - use .env config or everythings fucked, fix that later
 The easiest way to configure the app is with a `.env` file:

 ```bash